shidel/FDI/README.md

         FPSKP       = When "y", installer will ignore missing packages.
                     Otherwise, a missing package will cause an error.
 Default is "y".

-        FEXT        = File extension of new source AUTOEXEC.BAT and FDCONFIG.SYS files that will be used to replace existing versions.
-                    The default setting is "DEF".
-(AUTOEXEC.DEF, FDCONFIG.DEF)

         FLANG       = Current Language translation file.